top of page

 • 4 min read

-When people think about depression, they often imagine someone crying constantly, unable to get out of bed, or visibly struggling every day.
+When many people think about depression, they imagine someone crying constantly, unable to get out of bed, or visibly struggling every day.
 But depression does not always look like obvious sadness.

-Some people don’t even realise they are depressed because what they feel is not sadness in the way they expected.
+Some people do not even realise they are depressed because what they are experiencing does not match the version of depression they expected.

 • emotional numbness